zijadddd/FinanceFlow/README.md

 ## Description

-This web application is the solution to the Rookie Boot Camp Internship assignment at <b>ProductDock</b>.
-It was developed using Angular, SpringBoot and MySQL.
-This application allows users to easily manage their finances, track expenses and income and perform transactions with the accounts they have.
+This web application represents the solution for the "My Budget" task as part of the selection process for the Rookie Boot Camp internship at ProductDock.
+It was developed using Angular, SpringBoot, and MySQL.
+The application allows users to easily manage their finances, monitor their expenses and income, and perform transactions with their accounts.

 ## Characteristics